How Long Do Peanuts Last?

 6. Honey- Coated Peanuts

-Honey tossed nuts are tasty and long-lasting; they can last for three months when stored at room temperature in a sealed bag or container.
+Honey-tossed nuts are tasty and long-lasting; they can last for three months when stored at room temperature in a sealed bag or container.
 If stored in the fridge, they can last for six months.

 How Do I Tell If Peanuts Have Gone Bad?

 Now that you know how long a nut can last in various storage conditions, it is essential to know how to test for freshness.
-Sometimes, you find nuts in your pantry that has no expiry date, and you can’t recall when you got them.
+Sometimes, you find nuts in your pantry that have no expiry date, and you can’t recall when you got them.
 Here’s how to know if the nuts are still safe for consumption.

 1. Smell